dfmoralesb/MPE_tutorials/tutorials/ML.md

 		iqtree -s 4471.aln.clipkit

 	As you'll see, just providing the alignment name is sufficient to run a simple IQ-TREE analyses.
+The analysis should be done in a minute.

 	<p align="center"><img src="images/Iqtree_2.png" alt="IQTREE" width="900"></p>